Why DBT Helps You Understand Your Emotions

 - Emotional Myths – Many people believe emotions are “irrational” or should be ignored, making things worse.

-DBT Therapy teaches you how emotions work, so instead of feeling like you’re at their mercy, you can learn to work with them instead of against them.
+DBT Therapy teaches you how emotions work, so you can respond more intentionally – working with them rather than against them.

 How DBT Helps You Change Emotional Responses